YottaDB/YDBDoc/MessageRecovery/errors.rst

 SOCKPASSDATAMIX, Attempt to use a LOCAL socket for both READ/WRITE and PASS/ACCEPT

-Run Time Error: The code attempted to use a LOCAL socket for both data communication, using READ and/or WRITE, and socket passing, using WRITE /PASS or WRITE /ACCEPT.
+Run Time Error: The code attempted to use a LOCAL socket for both data communication, using READ and/or WRITE, and socket passing, using WRITE/PASS or WRITE/ACCEPT.
 Using both forms of communication on the same socket is not supported.

 Action: Use separate sockets for data and socket passing.